lmc2179/lmc2179.github.io/drafts/decision_theory_simulation.md

-How not to run out of gin: Decision simulations with Python
+How not to run out of gin: Decision under uncertainty simulations with Python

-Every analytics job I've ever had
+Every analytics job I've ever had has required me to advise stakeholders and project the

 Note from the editor: The editorial team here at `Casual Inference: Data Analysis and Other Apocrypha™`

-# Anatomy of a decision
+# What exactly qualifies as a decision?

 Leonard J. Savage's _The Foundations of Statistics_

-Scenario: cards dealt, both known and unknown
+Scenario: weather when you get off the train - rain or no rain

-Action: check/raise/fold. made without necessarily knowing all the information.
+Action: go without umbrella, go with umbrella. made without necessarily knowing all the information.

-Consequence: result of the hand
+Consequence: got wet or didn't

+Find action which maximizes expected value (some alternatives are possible, discussed later)

 # A real life analysis: How much raw material do we need to satisfy demand?